pragnasreeyellamelli/IRIS-FLOWER-CLASSIFICATION/README.md

-# IRIS-FLOWER-CLASSIFICATION
-🌸 Iris Flower Classification  The Iris Flower Classification project is a Machine Learning classification task that predicts the species of an iris flower using its physical measurements.
+🌸 **Iris Flower Classification using Machine Learning**

+📌 **Project Overview**

+This project builds a Machine Learning model that classifies iris flowers into three species — Setosa, Versicolor, and Virginica — based on their petal and sepal measurements.
+It demonstrates a complete ML workflow including data preprocessing, model training, evaluation, and prediction.

-📊 Dataset
+📊 **Dataset**

+The dataset used is the famous Iris dataset, which contains:

 10000 samples

-3 classes: Setosa, Versicolor, Virginica

 4 features: